bbatsov/metaredux/_posts/2023-12-23-cider-clojure-lsp-sitting-on-a-tree.md

-programming in Lisps for almost 20 years and I grew super accustomed to the REPL-driven style of programming, so I don't mind its limitations much.[^3] That being said I can definitely see the benefit of using something like `clojure-lsp` alongside CIDER and might try it down the road, and I'll keep working towards making CIDER play better with `clojure-lsp`.
+programming in Lisps for almost 20 years and I grew super accustomed to the REPL-driven style of programming, so I don't mind its limitations much.[^3] That being said I can definitely see the benefit of using something like `clojure-lsp` alongside CIDER, and I'll keep working towards making CIDER play better with `clojure-lsp`.

 Keep hacking!